-If you are 70½ years old or older, you can take advantage of a simple way to benefit University of South Carolina or one of its affiliated foundations and receive tax benefits in return.
+If you are 70½ years old or older, you can take advantage of a simple way to benefit University of South Carolina and receive tax benefits in return.
 You can give any amount up to $100,000 per year from your IRA directly to a qualified organization such as the University of South Carolina without having to pay income taxes on the money.
 The following entities may be designated: The University of South Carolina, The University of South Carolina Educational Foundation, or The University of South Carolina - Business Partnership Foundation.

 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?

 - Your gift will be put to use today, allowing you to see the difference your donation is making to Carolina students.